minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * testType: The type of test that was used to obtain the result
 * result: The result of the covid test.
 Note that we deliberately use the term "notnegative" instead of "positive".
 This is for data minimisation: it is not necessary for the app to know wheter a person is positive, only negative.
 The status 'notnegative' could either indicate a positive test, or no test at all, etc.
 * signature: the signatuer of the response.

+#### Governance and the digital signature of the test result

+Whenever a digital signature is placed - it is the signers responsibility to ensure that this signature is placed on the right data; and that they have taken appropriate steps to ensure it is not issued or distributed in error, twice or can be 'obtained' without sufficient controls.

+It is the responsibility of the party fetching the data to ensure that it is connected to the right system (by means of certificate pinning and PKI-O certificate checks).

+And in B2B settings, the client may be required to provide a PKI-O client certificate to authenticate.

 ## Signing responses